Black Friday 2019 at Best Buy: The only place to get the 10.2-inch iPad for $250

 Best Buy is taking the pole position on a number of standout Black Friday deals.
-At the moment, it's the only retailer selling the brand new 10.2-inch iPad for $250.
+Currently, it's the only retailer selling the brand new 10.2-inch iPad for just $250.
 That's the best price we expect to see this year.
 (Note that you need to be a member of Best Buy's My Best Buy reward program -- it's free -- to see some of its sale prices, including that one.)

 And the floodgates are now officially open on a bunch of other Apple devices, including the 13-inch MacBook Pro, the Apple Watch Series 4, Beats headphones and more.